dguzenko/newdocs/docs/zoocart.md

 Emails
 ------
-### Email Tamplate Page
+### Email Template Page

-You can manage email notifications on the Email Tamplate page.
+You can manage email notifications on the Email Template page.

 * **Type** – type of the email (new order, order state changed, etc.).
 * **Language** – allows to specify language for which this email template will be applied.

-Choose Email Type and Language and click *"Proceed"* button to configure the email tamplate further.
+Choose Email Type and Language and click *"Proceed"* button to configure the email Template further.

 * **User Groups** –  email will be sent to chosen target group.
 * **Subject** – Email subject.